BharatGen-IITB-TIH/BhashaBench/README.md

 export HF_TOKEN=YOUR_HUGGINGFACE_TOKEN
 ```

-The following languages are supported for BBK:
+The following languages are supported for BBK and BBF:
 - English
 - Hindi